What Are Gonks?

-Scandinavian gnomes have long been part of the region’s folklore and Christmas traditions, however thanks to the increasing popularity of Scandi culture, these mythological gnomes are becoming more and more part of our festive decor too.
+Gonks have long been part of Scandinavian folklore and Christmas traditions, however thanks to the increasing popularity of Scandi culture, these mythological gnomes are becoming more and more part of our festive decor too.

 Although Scandinavian gnomes are known by different names in each of the region’s countries, they share very similar origins and stories.
 In Sweden & Denmark, the gnomes are known as “Tomte” and in Finland their name is “Tonttu”.
 In Norway, they are called “Nisse”, derived from the name Nils, a Scandinavian form of St Nicholas.
+These gnomes were renamed as 'gonks' in the UK and have been enjoying a resurgence in popularity here.
 Like gnomes of Western mythology, they are believed to be short in stature with a long white beard and can be a little mischievous!

-However, the Tomte have a particular character which must be respected, otherwise they will cause mischief and mayhem!
+However, gnomes have a particular character which must be respected, otherwise they will cause mischief and mayhem!
 They are believed to work hard but can be offended by rudeness and the mistreatment of animals or the farm.
-If he disapproves of the farmer’s behaviour, the Tomte can play pranks such as tying cow’s tails together or turning objects upside down!
-A clean, well-ordered home is believed to be a sign that the spirit of a Tomte lives there and, even as people relocated to cities over recent decades, it is believed that they brought their Tomte spirits with them.
+If he disapproves of the farmer’s behaviour, the gnome can play pranks such as tying cow’s tails together or turning objects upside down!
+A clean, well-ordered home is believed to be a sign that the spirit of a Tomte or gnome lives there and, even as people relocated to cities over recent decades, it is believed that they brought their Tomte spirits with them.

-The spirit of the Tomte or Nisse is described as a little old man, with a big round nose, a long white beard who wears a long, conical red hat, big boots and traditional farmer’s clothing in either grey, blue or green.
+The Gonk is described as a little old man, with a big round nose, a long white beard who wears a long, conical red hat, big boots and traditional farmer’s clothing in either grey, blue or green.
 His appearance was later adopted as the image for St Nicholas, which then influenced Coca Cola’s representation of Santa Claus in their early Christmas advertisements.

 Why Are Scandinavian Gnomes Part Of Christmas Tradition?